Processing math: 1%

 L-valued pt of Projective Space versus Classical Points

-In the previous post, we constructed $\mathbb{P}^n(k)$ by gluing affine schemes.
-Now we will show that if $k$ is algebraically closed, then the closed points of $\mathbb{P}^n(k)$ are in bijective correspondence with points of the classic projective space which we will denote $P^n(k)$.
-More generally, for any field $k$ and any extension $L$ of $k$, we have that the $K$-points of $\mathbb{P}^n(k)$, i.e. $\hom_k(\text{Spec} L, \mathbb{P}^n(k))$ is in bijective correspondence with $P^n(L)$.
+In the previous post, we constructed \mathbb{P}^n(k) by gluing affine schemes.
+Now we will show that if k is algebraically closed, then the closed points of \mathbb{P}^n(k) are in bijective correspondence with points of the classic projective space which we will denote P^n(k).
+More generally, for any field k and any extension L of k, we have that the K-points of \mathbb{P}^n(k), i.e. \hom_k(\text{Spec} L, \mathbb{P}^n(k)) is in bijective correspondence with P^n(L).

-$L$-valued points of $\mathbb{P}^n(k)$ are Classical Points
+L-valued points of \mathbb{P}^n(k) are Classical Points

-Let $\overline{x}: \text{Spec} L \to \mathbb{P}^n$ be an $L$-valued point of $\mathbb{P}^n(k)$ with image $x$.
-Then $x$ lies in one of the pieces $X_i = \text{Spec} A_i$ where $$A_i = k\left[\frac{t_0}{t_i}, \ldots, \frac{t_n}{t_i}\right].$$ So $\overline{x}$ corresponds to a morphism $\sigma_i: A_i \to L$, so we can associate to it the point $$\left[\sigma_i\left(\frac{t_0}{t_i}\right) : \ldots: 1 :\ldots: \sigma_i\left(\frac{t_n}{t_i}\right)\right]$$ of $P^n(L)$.
+Let \overline{x}: \text{Spec} L \to \mathbb{P}^n be an L-valued point of \mathbb{P}^n(k) with image x.
+Then x lies in one of the pieces X_i = \text{Spec} A_i where A_i = k\left[\frac{t_0}{t_i}, \ldots, \frac{t_n}{t_i}\right].
+So \overline{x} corresponds to a morphism \sigma_i: A_i \to L, so we can associate to it the point \left[\sigma_i\left(\frac{t_0}{t_i}\right) : \ldots: 1 :\ldots: \sigma_i\left(\frac{t_n}{t_i}\right)\right] of P^n(L).

 Well-defined.

 This assignment is well-defined.
-Indeed, if $x \in X_j$ also, then $\overline{x}$ factors through $X_i \cap X_j$.
-This means that $\sigma_i$ and $\sigma_j$ \emph{extends} to a homomorphism $$\sigma_{ij}: A_{ij} = k\left[t_0, \ldots, t_n, \frac{1}{t_i}, \frac{1}{t_j}\right] \to L.$$
+Indeed, if x \in X_j also, then \overline{x} factors through X_i \cap X_j.
+This means that \sigma_i and \sigma_j \emph{extends} to a homomorphism \sigma_{ij}: A_{ij} = k\left[t_0, \ldots, t_n, \frac{1}{t_i}, \frac{1}{t_j}\right] \to L.

-Then we can write $$\left[\sigma_j\left(\frac{t_0}{t_j}\right) : \ldots: \sigma_j\left(\frac{t_n}{t_j}\right)\right] $$ as $$\left[\sigma_{ij}\left( \frac{t_i}{t_j}\right)\sigma_i\left(\frac{t_0}{t_i}\right) : \ldots: \sigma_{ij}\left( \frac{t_i}{t_j}\right)\sigma_i\left(\frac{t_n}{t_i}\right)\right]$$ which is the same as $$\left[\sigma_i\left(\frac{t_0}{t_i}\right) : \ldots: \sigma_i\left(\frac{t_n}{t_i}\right)\right].$$
+Then we can write \left[\sigma_j\left(\frac{t_0}{t_j}\right) : \ldots: \sigma_j\left(\frac{t_n}{t_j}\right)\right] as \left[\sigma_{ij}\left( \frac{t_i}{t_j}\right)\sigma_i\left(\frac{t_0}{t_i}\right) : \ldots: \sigma_{ij}\left( \frac{t_i}{t_j}\right)\sigma_i\left(\frac{t_n}{t_i}\right)\right] which is the same as \left[\sigma_i\left(\frac{t_0}{t_i}\right) : \ldots: \sigma_i\left(\frac{t_n}{t_i}\right)\right].

 Bijection

-For each choice of element of $X_i$ we get a unique morphism $\sigma_i: A_i \to L$ and hence from $\text{Spec} L \to X_i \to X$.
+For each choice of element of X_i we get a unique morphism \sigma_i: A_i \to L and hence from \text{Spec} L \to X_i \to X

-If $k= \overline{k}$ then closed points of $\mathbb{P}^n(k)$ are Classical Points
+If k= \overline{k} then closed points of \mathbb{P}^n(k) are Classical Points

-It suffices to show that for $k$ algebraically closed, and $X$ any scheme over $k$ i.e. with a canonical morphism $X \to \text{Spec }k$.
+It suffices to show that for k algebraically closed, and X any scheme over k i.e. with a canonical morphism X \to \text{Spec }k.

-$$ k\text{-points of $X$} \leftrightarrow \text{ closed points of $X$}.$$
+k\text{-points of $X$} \leftrightarrow \text{ closed points of $X$}.

-Notice that for every point $x \in X$, restricting the canonical morphism to an affine piece piece $\text{Spec} A$ over $X$ gives a homomorphism $k \to A$.
-Thus this induces a map $k \to \kappa(x)$
+Notice that for every point x \in X, restricting the canonical morphism to an affine piece piece \text{Spec} A over X gives a homomorphism k \to A. Thus this induces a map k \to \kappa(x)

-Indeed let $\overline{x}: \text{Spec} k \to X$ be a $k$-point with image $x$.
-Then, as this is a morphism of schemes, we have an induced map on function fields $\kappa(x) \to k$ compatible with the canonical morphism $k \to \kappa(x)$.
-So we must have $\kappa(x) \cong k$ canonically.
-On the other hand $\kappa(x) = \text{Frac}(A/\mathfrak{p}_x) \supset A/\mathfrak{p}_x \supset k$
+Indeed let \overline{x}: \text{Spec} k \to X be a k-point with image x.
+Then, as this is a morphism of schemes, we have an induced map on function fields \kappa(x) \to k compatible with the canonical morphism k \to \kappa(x).
+So we must have \kappa(x) \cong k canonically.
+On the other hand \kappa(x) = \text{Frac}(A/\mathfrak{p}_x) \supset A/\mathfrak{p}_x \supset k

-Do I need $A$ to be finitely generated?
+Do I need A to be finitely generated?

 No comments: